“The Philosophical Concept of Revolt”

 Research area 2: Norms and Transgressions

-It is my hope that this research will have something to contribute to the overall discussions about social and cultural criticism of our own times, where the very fabric of society and our institutions is under threat.
+Overall, my research looks for the ideas of the aforementioned thinkers, which could be critically translated into a viable philosophical concept of rational revolt, one that could be of use today.
+And this in order to contribute to the discussions about social and cultural criticism of our own times, where the very fabric of society, our institutions, and our values are under threat.

 CV